alinapdf/GoldenTrail/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Backend API

+Authentication in this project expects a Laravel backend configured with [Laravel Sanctum](https://laravel.com/docs/sanctum).
+Before running the app, make sure your API is serving the `/sanctum/csrf-cookie` endpoint and standard `/login` and `/register` routes.

+Create a `.env` file based on `.env.example` (or manually) and set `VITE_API_BASE_URL` to the host of your API.